Course Description

 - Describe and use AD CS

-Module 3: Network infrastructure services in Windows Server
+Module 3: Network Infrastructure Services in Windows Server

-- DHCP Implementation and Management
+- DHCP Implementation and Administration

 - Implementation and administration of DNS services

-- Implementation and administration of IPAM
+- IPAM Implementation and Administration

 - Exercise 1: Implementing and configuring DHCP

-- Exercise 2: DNS Implementation and Configuration
+- Exercise 2: Implementing and configuring DNS

-- Exercise 3: Implementation of IPAM
+- Exercise 3: IPAM Implementation

 After completing this module, students will be able to: